Oregon Environmental

 Welcome!

-Looking for a community to explore new ideas, expand your mind, learn more about Environmental Health, and read some extraordinary books?
-Consider joining OEHA's one-of-a-kind Book Club!
-We read a book a month and meet for lunch and informal discussion in small groups.
+Looking for a community to explore new ideas, expand your mind, learn more about Environmental Health, and read some fascinating books?

 Curious about the books we might be reading?

-Check out GoodReads' "Books for Environmental Health Specialists" List.
+Check out GoodReads' "Books for Environmental Health Specialists" List, and check out our reading list below.

 Kitchen Confidential: Adventures in the Culinary Underbelly